Shadow-of-Colossus/Firefox-CSS/README.md

 # Firefox-CSS

-# Updated March 28, 2021 , it works in version 87 and has us.js that restores the old ABOUT:CONFIG and funtionality.
+# Updated February 12, 2022 , it works in version 97 on my system and has us.js that restores the old ABOUT:CONFIG and funtionality.

 This gives Firefox a decorative appearance with enhanced security features in the identity box and location bar.